darklang/docs/.github/ISSUE_TEMPLATE/issue_template.md

         month? are they worth documenting within the changelog or during our normal release cycle?
 Check `#status` and `#operations` in Discord, for reference.
   - [ ] update docs with anything we've done in the past month (if there's not much, just edit it in the main PR; otherwise updating docs in separate PRs might make sense)
   - [ ] merge changelog and docs updates
+- [ ] Video/audio of release discussion
+  - [ ] schedule twitch conversation
+    - [ ] announce schedule
-- [ ] record (video/audio) a release review, and thoughts for the upcoming
+  - [ ] record for youtube
-      month(s)
+  - [ ] upload to YT (unlisted)
+  - [ ] edit YT video
-  - [ ] publish to youtube (after minor editing?)
+  - [ ] publish to youtube
+  - [ ] add link to changelog
 - [ ] prepare drafts
   - [ ] draft blog post
     - [ ] review each changelog item to see if it should be highlighted